DL-IV/basic-books/README.md

 # MEDICAL LIBRARY

-The library resources offers the visitors information about medical.
+The library resources offer the visitors information about medical.

 ## License
 Copyright &copy; **MedPocket**.
 All rights reserved.